freedomofpress/securedrop-docs/docs/development/client.rst

 Our open issues are `on GitHub <https://github.com/freedomofpress/securedrop-client/issues>`_.

-Please remember that we have a code of conduct and expect all contributors to abide by it.
+Please remember that we have a `Code of Conduct <https://github.com/freedomofpress/.github/blob/main/CODE_OF_CONDUCT.md>`__ and expect all contributors to abide by it.

 Before submitting a pull request, make sure the test suite passes (``make check``), because our CI tools will flag broken tests before we're able